welldonestudio/welldonestudio.github.io/docs/Sending Transactions/index.md

 # Sending Transactions

 :::note
 The undeniable but fundamental activity in the web3 universe is **Send Transactions**.
-This action can invoke simple token transfers, the creation of new smart contracts, or changing the status of the blockchain in a variety of ways.
+This action can invoke simple token transfers, the creation of new smart contracts, or change the status of the blockchain in a variety of ways.
 When the dApp is linked to the WELLDONE Wallet, you may use the `dapp:sendTransaction` function to send a transaction request.
 :::

 Transactions are often sent in the following formats: 'CHAIN NAME' and 'TRANSACTION PARAMETER' are two parameters.
 'CHAIN NAME' is the name of the chain to which you wish to join, and 'TRANSACTION PARAMETER' is the value of converting the transaction to a string type.
 Because each chain's transaction format differs, the WELLDONE Wallet delivers the transaction by receiving the deserialized format into a string type, as seen below.